Game Boy Advance Architecture

 Squeezing performance

-One of the drawbacks of a load-store architecture led to ARM’s code being very sparse.
+One of the drawbacks of load-store architectures led to ARM’s code being very sparse.
 Competitors like x86 could perform the same tasks using smaller amounts of code, requiring less storage.
 Consequently, when Nintendo took a look at ARM’s latest design, the ARM7, they weren’t pleased with it.
 The size of ARM’s instructions meant that hypothetical gadgets comprised of 16-bit buses with limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
 Luckily, Dave Jaggar had just finished designing the ARM7 and wouldn’t give up yet.
-During his commute after meeting Nintendo, he came up with a solution: The Thumb instruction set [17].
+During his commute after meeting Nintendo, he came up with a solution: The Thumb instruction set [18].

+All in all, since Thumb instructions offer only a functional subset of ARM, developers may have to write more instructions to achieve the same effect.
 In practice, Thumb uses 70% of the space of ARM code.
 For 16-bit wide memory, Thumb runs faster than ARM.
 If required, ARM and Thumb instructions can be mixed in the same program (called interworking) so developers can choose when and where to use each mode.

 The extensions